vmware-archive/spring-boot-data-rest-demo/README.md

 // import for Spring Data
 import org.springframework.data.jpa.repository.JpaRepository;

-interface GreetingRepository extends JpaRepository<Greeting, Integer> { }
+public interface GreetingRepository extends JpaRepository<Greeting, Integer> {
+}
 ```
-(Yes, it really is this easy to define a Repository!)
+Yes, it really is this easy to define a Repository!
+The presence of this interface will result in Spring Data creating a repository in the context that can then be accessed by the app.

 ## 4 Setup the DB with Initial Data

 In this step you will generate a Bean of type ApplicationRunner.
 Instances of this class are run by Spring Boot when it starts up.
 We'll use Spring's dependancy injection to pass in our Spring Data created Repository, and then populate it with some data.
-A little bit of Java 8 lambda goodness will make it look pretty.

 1. Go back to the main application class file (eg: MyDemoApplication.java)
 2. Add the following code: